Decoherence and Probability: Recapitulation and Outlook

 Third, it would be interesting to consider the connection between our analysis and the recent work on probability in the Everett interpretation due to \cite{saunders:2024}.
 This work includes a proposal for a `finite frequentist' approach to quantum probability within the many world interpretation that plausibly fulfils to requirements that we have argued for.
 In particular, it appears to provide an interpretation of \textit{possibility weightings as finite frequencies} within the full quantum context without appeal to decoherence.
 Interestingly, the notion of quantum probability identified by Saunders is a non-Kolmogorovian \textit{imprecise probability}, as provide by interval probabilities that do not satisfy the additivity requirement.
 It would be an interesting formal and philosophical project to recast Saunders approach within the quantum phase space formalism to allow for direct comparison with our own work.

-Fourth, much more could be said about the interaction between diachronic and synchronic limits the context of classical and quantum probability.
+Fourth, much more could be said about the interaction between diachronic and synchronic limits in the context of classical and quantum probability.
 For example, it would be of significant physical and philosophical interest to more fully understand the relation between the semi-classical $\hbar\rightarrow 0$ and long time $t\rightarrow \infty$ limits.
-It was recently demonstrated by \cite{bonds:2024}, that application of the method of arbitrary functions allows one to explicitly derive a classical possibility model in the case of the quantum oscillator via the combined $t\rightarrow 0$ and $\hbar\rightarrow 0$ limits.
+It was recently demonstrated by \cite{bonds:2024}, that application of the method of arbitrary functions allows one to explicitly derive a classical possibility model in the case of the quantum oscillator via the combined $t\rightarrow \infty$ and $\hbar\rightarrow 0$ limits.
 Furthermore, this approach allows for the recovery of the Born rule when combined with a toy model of quantum measurement in terms of a perturbation treated as a random variable with (almost) arbitrary initial probability distribution in a manner inspired by the `flea' perturbation of \cite{landsman:2013}.
-This approach would offer a further alternative strategy for extending our analysis towards a full interpretation of the theory.\footnote{Relatedly, it would also be interesting to consider the connection between our framework and recent work on the semi-classical limit and the emergence of classical probability in the context of open systems due to \cite{layton:2023} and \cite{hernandez:2023}.}
+This approach would offer a further alternative strategy for extending our analysis towards a full interpretation of the theory.\footnote{Relatedly, it would also be interesting to consider the relation to the work of \cite{layton:2023} and \cite{hernandez:2023}.}